 Seeking medical care means entrusting your very life or that of your child to a doctor, surgeon, or other type healthcare professional.
 Medical malpractice can result in permanent disability or even death.
 In fact, it takes the lives of about 98,000 people in the U.S. every year.

-Please read our Medical Malpractice Questions for more in-depth medical malpractice information.
+Please read our Medical Malpractice Questions for more in-depth medical malpractice and negligence lawsuit information.

-Very few victims of medical malpractice take legal action.
+Very few victims of medical malpractice take legal action to claim for medical negligence.
 Failing to do so can mean devastating financial losses for you and your family, and can even prevent you from being able to afford the medical treatment necessary to survive or recover.

-At Harvey L. Walner and Associates, Ltd., in Chicago, Illinois, we understand the physical, emotional, and financial hardship the malpractice victims face.
+At Harvey L. Walner and Associates, Ltd., our Chicago medical malpractice attorneys understand the physical, emotional, and financial hardship the malpractice victims face.
 Those hardships are often the very thing that makes pursuing a lawsuit seem impossible.
 We can help.

 Types of medical malpractice